 ★★★★1/2

-I admit to not always vibing with Kelly Reichardt's works, but I've been coming more and more to her approach and her approach to the stories she tells.
-She never takes the angle that most people would take; she's always looking around for more intense, quiet narrative of people and their surroundings finding different, off-the-beaten path avenues to,- well, not always success, but living.
+I admit to not always vibing with Kelly Reichardt's works, but I've been coming around more and more to her approach to storytelling and the stories she tells.
+She never takes the angle that most people would take; she's always looking around for more intense, quiet narratives of people and their surroundings finding different, off-the-beaten path avenues to,- well, not always success, but living.
 In recent years, I've admired "Meek's Cutoff" from her, which feels and looks like actually traveling along the Oregon Trail.
 (The computer game made it seem way more fun) but I didn't think she had made a really special film until her last feature "Certain Women", a multinarrative that followed three different stories of groundbreaking women finding their own paths to love and success in Montana.
 I don't know why she's attracted to the frontier areas of the country, in the past and its current remnants, but the part that always fascinated me around that time was the people who found success, not following the crowds of mostly miners, like during the various gold, silver and oil rushes, but those who saw all those people heading to a particular part of the country and thought stuff like, "There's a customer base."
 One of my favorite westerns is Robert Altman's "McCabe & Mrs. Miller", a film about a woman who opens a brothel in a frontier town full of mostly men for instance, and in hindsight, even though I haven't always liked Reichardt's work, (I seem to be the only person out there who's just outright allergic to "Wendy and Lucy" for instance) there's a lot of Altman influence in her work, moreso then I first realized.

 "First Cow" takes place mostly in the Oregon Territory, and follows an East coaster somewhat-appropriately named Cookie (John Maguro), who makes his way out west as a cook on a team of fur trappers.
 He meets up with a Far East Coaster King-Lu (Orion Lee), who's caught himself in his own pickle as he's a fugitive from Russians in the area.

-They eventually start working living and working together, trying to find work and they end up prospering by Cookie making biscuits by stealing milk from the only cow in the area.
-Yeah, the area's so newly being built and founded, only the local governor known only as Chief Factor (Toby Jones) has a cow.
+They eventually start working and living together, trying to find work and they end up prospering by Cookie making biscuits by stealing milk from the only cow in the area.
+Yeah, the area's so newly being built and founded, only the local governor, known only as Chief Factor (Toby Jones) has a cow.
 He was trying to bring the cow up with a bull and her calf, but they died on the journey up.
 They manage to pull it off by sneaking in at night and stealing the milk, Cookie often talking to the cow, having some pretty in depth conversations at times.
 (I mean, he's talking with a cow's imagined voice, but you know, it's the Frontier, you gotta find some way to keep yourself entertained.)
 Anyway, claiming an Ancient Chinese Secret for being able to produce the oily cakes, they begin to sell.
 They talk about trying to save up enough capital to head down to San Francisco, which was the booming West Coast multicultural capital of the West at the time and start a bakery.
 Things get complicated of course, especially after the Chief Factor hears about the biscuits.

 I like stories like these; perhaps it's America's romantic fascination with the image of the Outlaw that also quantifiably started in places like these during the same time, but western tales are really about the building of a new world, a new community and whatnot, but I like the idea of the people who run along those paths, but aren't quite apart of it.
 They stick out, 'cause they can see a different opportunity then the same one everyone does, and "First Cow", based on the Jon Raymond book "The Half-Life" does that in a wonderfully Kelly Reichardt way.
-I imagine these guys, either together or on different paths, perhaps making it to San Francisco as they dream of and pulling the same biscuits, or some other scheme, in every area along the way.
+I imagine these guys, either together or on different paths, perhaps making it to San Francisco as they dream of and pulling the same biscuits schem, or some other scheme, in every area along the way.
 There's some other good performances here, Reichardt-favorite Lily Gladstone is Chief Factor's Wife a young Native American woman who works as a translator between Chief Factor and the Native American Chief Totillicum (Gary Farmer), Alia Shawkat has a small narrative role in the beginning and the movie also marks the final appearance of the great character actor Rene Auberjonois.
 "First Cow" doesn't create a romantic look in this time period but gives us insight into the worlds of those who tried to take advantage of it.
 Some of them were just as successful or unsuccessful and many of the goldminers of that time and these stories are some of the most fascinating out there.
 Kelly Reichardt might be the best filmmaker out there for this kind of tale and it shows.

 Who knew biscuits would cause so much of an uproar?